coralproject/coralproject-site-2016/_products/3talk.md

 By combining Talk with Trust, you’ll have a flexible tool with a powerful, scalable moderation system that will help you manage all levels of contributions to your site.

-Talk will enter its first beta phase in Q4 2016.
+*Talk will enter its first beta phase in Q4 2016.*

+## Join our community and help build Talk

+If you have ideas or suggestions, [you can add them to our community.](https://community.coralproject.net/c/the-coral-project/product-talk)

+We'll be releasing more detailed product documentation and technical details soon.
+Sign up to our newsletter below to receive news.

 ## View our other products:
 * [Trust](/products/trust.html)